How to Become a Postpartum Nurse

 Edited by

-Postpartum nurses care for mothers and infants from after birth until they are discharged from the hospital.
-They play a vital role in ensuring that the mother and baby are healthy and helping prepare the family to take care of their newborn.
+Postpartum nurses are registered nurses (RNs) who care for mothers and newborns after birth until they’re discharged from the hospital.
+They also play a vital role in preparing the family to care for their newborn.

-Explore how to become a postpartum nurse, salary and career trends, and typical job responsibilities.
+Explore how to become a postpartum nurse, including salary expectations, career trends, and typical job responsibilities.

 How Long to Become